armory/docs/content/en/plugins/github-integration/commit-status-notifications.md

 Using the GitHub Integration plugin you can configure Echo to create [GitHub Commit Statuses](https://docs.github.com/en/rest/commits/statuses?apiVersion=2022-11-28#create-a-commit-status) in a repository by authenticating using the GitHub App accounts configured in the plugin.

+By using the GitHub Integration's plugin GitHub Commit Status notifications you can link the deployment pipeline statuses to GitHub status checks providing clear and immediate feedback to Developers about the deployment pipeline status.

 ## How this feature works

 GitHub Integration plugin offers an enhanced Echo notification type which can be configured to send notifications